 In addition to the taught programmes, the Curriculum Area offers a variety of activities and opportunities for the students.

 Duke of Edinburgh - every year we arrange for a speaker from the DofE service to come in to Louth Academy and talk to every student in Year 9.
-This takes place during a Citizenship lesson in their class to allow for a less formal presentation where the students will feel comfortable asking questions.
+This takes place during a Careers and Personal Development lesson in their class to allow for a less formal presentation where the students will feel comfortable asking questions.

 Careers Services - we have a very good relationship with GP Careers who are an impartial provider of Careers Information Advice and Guidance.
 Working closely with GP Careers we arrange for all students to be seen for one to one careers interviews as well as regular group work in lessons.